The IACBE provides significant opportunities for professional development through a variety of conferences and workshops held around the world.

 Developing a Comprehensive Outcomes Assessment Plan –

+Attendance at an assessment workshop is now a requirement prior to the submission of an application for candidacy status.
 This workshop focuses on how to design a comprehensive outcomes assessment plan that meets IACBE expectations for assessing student learning in your business programs and the operational effectiveness of your academic business unit.
 The workshop discusses the definition and purposes of outcomes assessment; describes the key points to keep in mind when preparing an assessment plan; identifies measurement instruments that can be used to assess both intended student learning outcomes and intended operational outcomes; and explains the use of outcomes assessment in measuring and advancing academic quality in your business programs.
-In addition, the IACBE’s new assessment plan template and a comprehensive example of a completed plan will be presented.
+In addition, the IACBE’s new assessment plan template and a comprehensive example of a completed plan are presented.

-An effective accreditation review process depends on a careful, thorough, and objective site visit conducted by a team of well-trained peer reviewers.
-As the IACBE grows both domestically and worldwide, a corps of competent site-visit evaluators becomes increasingly essential.
-Workshop participants undertake simulated site-visit reviews, beginning with training on how to evaluate self-studies.
+A successful accreditation review process depends on a careful, thorough, and objective site visit conducted by a team of well-trained peer reviewers.
+As the IACBE grows both domestically and worldwide, a corps of competent, knowledgeable site-visit evaluators becomes increasingly essential.
+Workshop participants will learn how to evaluate self-studies effectively and how to conduct productive and efficient site visits.
 At the end of the day, you will have completed the requirements necessary to be assigned to a site-visit team.

 Integrating Outcomes Assessment and Strategic Planning for Continuous Improvement –